ivansapr/safetynet_attestation/README.md

    _Tabspace_ b.
 Go to APIs and services and select the option to enable APIs and services.
    _Tabspace_ c.
 Look for the Play Integrity API.
 Select it and choose Enable.

-##Manual
+#### Manual

-1.- Generate the private.pem `openssl genrsa -aes128 -out private.pem 2048`
+1. Generate the private.pem `openssl genrsa -aes128 -out private.pem 2048`
-2.- Generate the public.pem `openssl rsa -in private.pem -pubout > public.pem`
+2. Generate the public.pem `openssl rsa -in private.pem -pubout > public.pem`
-3.- Upload it to google, when uploading it a file with an .enc extension will be downloaded 4.- Generate the key file with `openssl rsautl -decrypt -oaep -inkey private.pem -in file_path.enc -out api_keys.txt` 5.- in the api_keys.txt file, there will be DECRYPTION_KEY and VERIFICATION_KEY, which you must add to your manifest as follows:
+3. Upload it to google, when uploading it a file with an .enc extension will be downloaded
+4. Generate the key file with `openssl rsautl -decrypt -oaep -inkey private.pem -in file_path.enc -out api_keys.txt`
+5. in the api_keys.txt file, there will be DECRYPTION_KEY and VERIFICATION_KEY, which you must add to your manifest as follows:

 ```xml
 <meta-data android:name="decryption_api_key"